GTV (Indonesian TV network): History

 in August 2002 with 15 hours transmission programs from 09:00 to 24:00 WIB, on 1 October 2002, the block was expanded into 17 hours transmission programs from 07:00 to 24:00 WIB.

 On 8 October 2002, Global TV officially launched as music television channel in Indonesia and Asia as a MTV broadcaster with commenced 24-hours around the clock transmission broadcasts with music and programs from Indonesia, Asia and its sister network in United States, it also become the world first free-to-air television channel to aired MTV for 24-hours non stop.
 Global TV became first and only music television channel in Indonesia.

-Global TV main target audience are for teenagers, hence the slogan "Indonesian Youth TV Oriented Channel".
+Global TV's main target audience are teenagers, hence the slogan "Indonesian Youth TV Oriented Channel".

 The Global TV on-air logo always change the color during 24-hour with MTV, for example, the logo changed to green/yellow on Ramadan, and red/white (second after TPI) on Independence Day, following MTV color logo.
 Making the first and only Indonesian television channel to change color during Ramadan and Independence Day.

 After three years as a music television channel, on 15 January 2005, Global TV shifted to general entertainment programming and began producing its own television programs for its 12-hour broadcast and officially launched on Grand Launching Global TV Sejuta Satu Malam, This because Global TV and MTV reach agreement on 15 October 2004 to reduced MTV program to 12-hours with MNC Media owner Hary Tanoesoedibjo.

 On the same day, it expanded its coverage area to 18 cities in Indonesia and introduce new slogan "Seru!", the slogan itself also appear on the Global TV logo during on-air.

 On the same year, Global TV became broadcaster of Formula 1 and A1.

-On 1 February 2006, Global TV and MTV Networks began partnership to broadcast program Nickelodeon for kids in Global TV with programs such as SpongeBob SquarePants, Blue's Clues and Dora the Explorer. it also introduce logo Nick di Global TV.
+On 1 February 2006, Global TV and MTV Networks began partnership to broadcast program Nickelodeon for kids in Global TV with programs such as SpongeBob SquarePants, Blue's Clues and Dora the Explorer. it also introduced Nick di Global TV.